 Arrow Parts and Types

-Bowfishing arrow has multiple parts that contribute it to being a better, more reliable, and effective arrow for the different types of fish in the water.
+Bowfishing arrow has multiple parts contributing to being a better, more reliable, and effective arrow for the water’s different types of fish.
 In addition to that, there may be specialized arrows for the different kinds of fish as well, mainly depending on their size, but in general, if you’re staying below the 20-25 lbs fish, your single bow supplied with the bow fishing bow and arrow kit should suffice.